 The following testing details will furthermore help you to understand exactly how to make ac voltage indicator using LEDs:

 For testing the completed circuit board you will require a transformer with multiple voltage outputs.
 Connect the transformer to the AC mains; also connect the common secondary output of the transformer to the negative point of the circuit.
 Make an alligator clip/ wire assembly.
 Solder the wire end of the clip to 1N4007 diode input.

-Now bite the clip to the 3 volt output of the transformer, adjust P1 so that the first LED just starts glowing.
-As above go on connecting the clip to 6, 7.5, 9 and 12 volts of the transformer and adjust the presets P2, P3, P4 andP5 so that the relevant LEDs just start to glow at the respective voltages.
+Now attach the clip to the 3 volt output of the transformer, adjust P1 so that the first LED just starts glowing.
+As above, go on connecting the clip to 6, 7.5, 9 and 12 volts of the transformer and adjust the presets P2, P3, P4 andP5 so that the relevant LEDs just start to glow at the respective voltages.
 This completes the testing and the setting of the circuit.

 Finally join the 6 volt transformer to the circuit and switch ON the power.
 You will find that LED 1, 2 and 3 are glowing brightly,